 Dust mites live in almost every Australian home.
-They’re tiny bugs that eat flakes of skin and mould.
 They live in warm, moist places like mattresses, pillows, soft toys, soft furnishings and carpet.

 The usual symptoms of dust mite allergy include hay fever, eczema and asthma.
 Also, if your child’s nose gets blocked, she might snore.

 Dust mite allergies aren’t seasonal – they happen throughout the year.